-Among commercial operations, the mean varroa mite infestation remained below treatment thresholds and ranged from a low of 0.04% in April to a high of 1.81% in October (Figure 1).
-The degree of varroa mite infestation among small-scale operations was higher during the season (particularly from August to October) in comparison to commercial beekeepers and ranged from a low of 0.31% in April to a high of 3.13% in October (Figure 2).
+Among commercial operations, the mean varroa mite infestation remained below treatment thresholds and ranged from a low of 0.03% in July to a high of 4.88% in October (Figure 1).
+The degree of varroa mite infestation among small-scale operations was higher during the season (particularly from August to October) in comparison to commercial beekeepers and ranged from a low of 0.31% in April to a high of 3.16% in October (Figure 2).

-Some commercial operations, however, anecdotally reported high varroa mite infestations in late fall.
-While most of the colonies sampled (represented by mean) during inspection for varroa mites were below the treatment threshold in fall (three varroa mites per 100 bees), there were colonies that were above the threshold.
-This demonstrates that some colonies were likely going into the winter with damaging levels of varroa mite infestation.
+While most of the colonies sampled (represented by mean) during inspection for varroa mites were below the treatment threshold in late summer and fall (three varroa mites per 100 bees), there were colonies that were above the threshold.
+This demonstrates that colonies were likely heading into the winter with damaging levels of varroa mite infestation.

 Overall, the available data demonstrates that both regular monitoring throughout the season and late season monitoring for varroa mites are important.
-In particular, late season sampling in September and in October, after varroa mite treatment has been applied, to ensure that the treatment was effective at lowering the level of infestation and that reinfestation with varroa mites from nearby apiaries is not occurring.
+In particular, late season sampling in September and in October, after varroa mite treatment has been applied, is important to ensure that the treatment used was effective at lowering the level of infestation and that reinfestation with varroa mites from nearby apiaries is not occurring.

 Treatments for varroa mites

 Honey survey questionnaires were mailed to registered Ontario commercial beekeepers to estimate the average honey production in the province.
-Responses were received from 20% of commercial beekeepers, representing 12,500 colonies across the province.
+Responses were received from 28% of commercial beekeepers, representing approximately 13,000 colonies across the province.

-Based on the responses, the estimated average honey production in Ontario was 39.8 kg (87.7 lb) per colony.
-This is a slight increase in honey production from 2018 (36.9 kg or 81.4 lb per colony) driven by weather unfavourable for nectar-producing conditions in many parts of Ontario.
+Based on the responses, the estimated average honey production in Ontario was 28.4 kg (62.6 lb) per colony.
+This is a major decrease in honey production from 2020 (37.9 kg or 83.6 lb per colony) driven by weather unfavourable for nectar-producing conditions in many parts of Ontario.

-There is a demand for Ontario honey bee colonies for pollination services for berry crops in eastern Canada (Quebec, New Brunswick, Nova Scotia and Prince Edward Island).
-Approximately 30,706 honey bee colonies were moved from Ontario to eastern Canada in 2019 for the purpose of pollination.
-This number is up from the 21,620 honey bee colonies that left the province in 2018 for pollination services.
+Ontario honey bee colonies are sent to pollinate berry crops in eastern Canada (Quebec, New Brunswick, Nova Scotia and Prince Edward Island).
+Approximately 35,000 honey bee colonies were moved from Ontario to eastern Canada in 2021 for the purpose of pollination.
+This number is down from the 39,231 honey bee colonies that left the province in 2020 for pollination services.
 This decrease in colony numbers may reflect the decrease in demand in pollination services required from the blueberry sector in eastern Canada as well as the decrease in available colonies managed by Ontario beekeepers who provide pollination services, as both may fluctuate from year to year.

-As is now set practice, Ontario and the eastern Canadian provinces again worked collaboratively to develop additional pre-transportation inspection requirements before colonies were shipped across provincial borders, which allowed for the continued movement of Ontario honey bee colonies.
-The spread of SHB from regions in Ontario to eastern Canada remained a concern for inspection requirements in 2019.
+As is now set practice, Ontario and the eastern Canadian provinces worked collaboratively to define pre-transportation inspection requirements before colonies were shipped across provincial borders.
+The spread of small hive beetle from regions in Ontario to eastern Canada remained a concern for inspection requirements in 2021.

 Honey bee mortality